Through the years since the first

 Island has enjoyed a much-sought-after status among stamp collectors throughout

-Technical details: The designer of this stamp issue is Denise Durkin of Wellington, New Zealand.
-The printer of the stamp issue is Southern Color Print, Dunedin, New Zealand.
-The printing process for this stamp issue is Offset Litho.
-The pane format of the stamps is 2 panes of 10 stamps with central horizontal gutter.
-The stamp size is 50.00 mm x 35.71 mm horizontal.
-The perforation gauge is 14.40 x 14.00.
-The stamp denominations are $2.00 x 4.
-The paper on which these stamps is printed is Tullis Russell 106gsm.
-Taiwan Yellow/green phosphor stamp paper.
-The period of sale for these stamps is April 24, 2013 for a period of two years.
-The Pitcairn Islands Philatelic Bureau acknowledges the valuable assistance of Carnival UK; Prestige Cruise Holdings, and Princess Cruises in connection with the preparation of this stamp issue.
+Technical details: The designer of the stamps is Denise Durkin of Wellington, New Zealand.
+The printer of the stamps is Southern Color Print, Dunedin, New Zealand.
+The printing process used for the stamps is Offset Litho.
+The stamp size is 37.0 mm x 37.0 mm.
+The perforation gauge is 14.40 x 14.62.
+The stamp denominations are: $1.00, $1.80; $2.10; and $3.00.
+The paper on which the stamps are printed is Tullis Russell High Reading Yellow/Green Phosphor, 103gsm stamp paper.
+The period of sale of the stamps is November 22, 2013 for a period of two years.

 Pitcairn Stamp Issues

 images to see larger views.)

 Below is a listing of all Pitcairn stamps issued since 1940 when Pitcairn Island began issuing its own stamps